 (i) The use of mobile or portable heaters – whatever the means of generating heat – is prohibited anywhere on the premises, inside or outside, including in the car parking area.

-(ii) You must ensure that any portable electrical equipment brought onto the premises during your hire period is safe for use and that it is removed at the end of the period.
+(ii) You must ensure that any other portable electrical equipment brought onto the premises during your hire period is safe for use and that it is removed at the end of the hire period.

 4. What you bring… and take away

-(i) You must ensure that all materials of any type brought onto the premises during their hire period are removed at the end of that period;
+(i) You must ensure that all materials of any type brought onto the premises during the hire period are removed at the end of that period;

 5. Emergency exits

-You are advised to familiarise yourself with the emergency exits from the Community Hall:
+You are advised to familiarise yourself with the emergency exits from the Hall: